kaiwan/seals/README.md

 ** Please FIRST READ the 'SEALs HOWTO' page [1] in the Wiki section to better understand how to build and use this project. **

+For the impatient: run the run_and_log wrapper script.

 Do write in your comments, suggestions, whatever.
 Contributing would be awesome !